Using Coffee Grounds to Deter Insects and Improve Natural Pest Management

 How often should coffee grounds be applied to outdoor areas for pest control purposes?

-Reapplying coffee grounds every few weeks can help maintain their deterrent effect, especially after rain or watering, which can wash them away.
+Reapplying coffee grounds every few weeks may help maintain their deterrent effect, especially after rain or watering, which can wash them away.
 Regular application ensures the scent and texture barrier remain present.
 However, avoid over-application to prevent soil imbalance or excessive acidity.
 Adjust frequency based on observed pest activity and plant response.